YohannThenaisie/PerceptToolbox/README.md

 plotSpectrogram(LFP.data, LFP) plots spectrogram for each channel plotPwelch(LFP.data, LFP) plots the power spectrum density for each channel

+In case a streaming has been disrupted (ie. a loading screen appeared on the tablet), the two recordings (before and after) disruption can be concatenated with the concatenateLFP script.

 Developped by
 Yohann Thenaisie - Lausanne University Hospital
 Barth Keulen - Leids Universitair Medisch Centrum